ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Upon receiving an IP proxying request:

- * if the recipient is configured to use another HTTP proxy, it will act as an intermediary by forwarding the request to another HTTP server.
+ * If the recipient is configured to use another HTTP proxy, it will act as an intermediary by forwarding the request to another HTTP server.
 Note that such intermediaries may need to re-encode the request if they forward it using a version of HTTP that is different from the one used to receive it, as the request encoding differs by version (see below).

- * otherwise, the recipient will act as an IP proxy.
+ * Otherwise, the recipient will act as an IP proxy.
 The IP proxy can choose to reject the IP proxying request.
 Otherwise, it extracts the optional "target" and "ipproto" variables from the URI it has reconstructed from the request headers, decodes their percent-encoding, and establishes an IP tunnel.